Using the Fire Element in Feng Shui Interior Design

 Lighting fixtures A Fire element interior design

-Electric lighting is another cost-effective way to incorporate fire energy into your room.
+Electric lighting is another inexpensive way to incorporate fire energy into your room.
 Use soft ambient lighting or task lighting like reading lamps for dedicated reading areas.
-Be sure to use warm yellow light, as cold light has a blue aspect that can cool a room and create a more sterile look.
+Make sure to use warm yellow light, as cold light has a blue component that can cool a room and give it a sterile appearance.

 Colors